haraka/haraka-config/README.md

 sub2=otherthing
 ```

-This allows plugins to provide a default config, and allow users to override
+This allows plugins to ship a default config and users can override
 values on a key-by-key basis.

 # <a name="file_formats">File Formats</a>

 ## Ini Files

-INI files have their heritage in early versions of Microsoft Windows.
-Entries are a simple format of key=value pairs, with optional [sections].
+[INI files](https://en.wikipedia.org/wiki/INI_file) are key=value pairs, with optional [sections].
+A typical example:

-Here is a typical example:

 ```ini
 first_name=Matt